Dhanush-Raj1/Data-Science-Salary-Project/README.md

 # 🎯 Future Enhancements
 ✅ Add more job platforms like LinkedIn and Indeed for better data
-✅ Include real-time salary updates based on market trends and inflation
+✅Host MLflow Tracking Server remotely for persistent experiment logs ✅Automate retraining pipelines with GitHub Actions and CI/CD ✅Add real-time salary updates based on market trends
-✅ Implement automated Retraining Pipeline
-✅ Add company benefits and work culture factors to prediction model
-✅ Develop a more user-friendly web interface with visualizations
-✅ Automate data scraping to keep the model updated with fresh job listings.

 <br>